-For most of my teenage and adult life, I had dreamt of the day I would finally visit New York City.
-I imagined looking up at the Statue of Liberty, spending a day shopping up a storm in Soho and I wanted to stand in absolute awe, in the middle of Times Square and never leave.
-I wanted one of those ‘I love NYC’ t-shirts, and every other cliche tourist souvenir you could imagine.
+For most of my life I had dreamt of the day I would finally visit New York City.
+I imagined looking up at the Statue of Liberty, spending a day shopping up a storm in Soho and I wanted to stand in absolute awe, in the middle of Times Square.
+I wanted one of those I love NYC t-shirts and every other cliche tourist souvenir you can imagine.
 Yes, I was (and still am) that person.
 But that’s okay.
-It’s okay to dream – in fact, I encourage it!
+It’s okay to dream.
+In fact, I encourage it!
 Especially when it comes to seeing the world.
-Having a dream, got me to my favourite place in the world.
+After all, having a dream took me to my favourite city in the world!

 So what were my favourite things about New York City?
 What is there to see and do?
 Don’t worry, I’ve got you covered.
 I’ve come up with a guide to NYC, including what to see and do, where to stay and more!